The Garden of Odin

 When a Group has no Liberties, it is converted to the other side.
 If, upon conversion, it still has no Liberties, it flips again, and .. well .. oscillates.
 That's illegal!

-So Oscillation as a result of a Move can only happen if a Group has only one Liberty and the Mone is on that Hex.
+So Oscillation as a result of a Move can only happen if a Group has only one Liberty and the Move is on that Hex.
 So I will make a number of assumptions here:

 1. If the Move connects only to extendable Groups (Friendly or Enemy), and takes away their last Liberty, it is Oscillation.